MobsLab/SleepScoringOnline/BCI-Interface.md

 After modifying the threshold, the user can recompute the hypnogram and the statistics by pressing the _recompute hypnogram_ button.
 It is also possible to visualize the transitions between the different sleep stages in a graph by pressing the _compute transitions_ button.

+In the interface, the displayed hypnogram covers the last hour of recording.
+It is possible to navigate in the recording using the slider.
+Just under the hypnogram is displayed the delta density in a 4 seconds window.

 ## Miscelaneous
 If a webcam is connected to the computer, a preview is available to check the experimental conditions.
 A mask is applied to the webcam video feed to restrict it to the area of interest (ie. the cages), this mask can be adjusted in _boardUI.m_